tamasigithub/event_generation/README.md

 cd requirements
 source install-<software_of_interest>
 ```
 Note: Source the install script with the source command.
-If installing on a local pc change the LHAPDF_DATA_PATH in the install scripts
+If installing on a local pc change the LHAPDF_DATA_PATH in the install scripts<br />
-<br/> The above will make a local installation of the software of your interest in the corresponding directories
+The above will make a local installation of the software of your interest in the corresponding directories

-### HOW to RUN ###
+### HOW to RUN
 * MadGraph: Please read the [README](https://bitbucket.org/kartamasi16/event-generators/src/master/MadGraph/README.md) for MadGraph
 * Pythia: Please read the [README](https://bitbucket.org/kartamasi16/event-generators/src/master/Pythia/README.md) for Pythia

-### Contact ###
+### Contact
-Tamasi Kar, University of Heidelberg
+Tamasi Kar, University of Heidelberg<br />
-<br/> tamasi.kar@cern.ch
+*tamasi.kar@cern.ch*